coreos/coreos-kubernetes/Documentation/kubernetes-on-aws.md

 --kms-key-arn="arn:aws:kms:us-west-1:xxxxxxxxxx:key/xxxxxxxxxxxxxxxxxxx"
 ```

-There will now be a cluster.yaml file in the asset directory.
+There will now be a `cluster.yaml` file in the asset directory.

 #### Render contents of the asset directory

+Next, generate a default set of cluster assets in your asset directory:

 ```sh
 $ kube-aws render
 ```

-This generates the default set of cluster assets in your asset directory.
-These assets are templates and credentials that are used to create, update and interact with your Kubernetes cluster.
+These assets (templates and credentials) are used to create, update and interact with your Kubernetes cluster.

 You can now customize your cluster by editing asset files:

 * **cluster.yaml**

   This is the configuration file for your cluster.
-It contains the configuration parameters that are templated into your userdata and cloudformation stack.
+It contains the configuration parameters that are templated into your userdata and CloudFormation stack.

 * **cloud-config/**

   * `cloud-config-worker`
   * `cloud-config-controller`

   This directory contains the [cloud-init](https://github.com/coreos/coreos-cloudinit) cloud-config userdata files.
 The CoreOS operating system supports automated provisioning via cloud-config files, which describe the various files, scripts and systemd actions necessary to produce a working cluster machine.
-These files are templated with your cluster configuration parameters and embedded into the cloudformation stack template.
+These files are templated with your cluster configuration parameters and embedded into the CloudFormation stack template.

 * **stack-template.json**

-  This file describes the [AWS cloudformation](https://aws.amazon.com/cloudformation/) stack which encompasses all the AWS resources associated with your cluster.
+  This file describes the [AWS CloudFormation](https://aws.amazon.com/cloudformation/) stack which encompasses all the AWS resources associated with your cluster.
 This JSON document is temlated with configuration parameters, we well as the encoded userdata files.

 * **credentials/**